bchapuis/play-aws/README.md

 The intent of this module is to integrate Amazon Web Services with Play 2.0.

+## Configuration

+To use the module in your application you must first clone this repository and run:

+    play deploy-local

+You can then use the plugin in your applications by adding the modules to your dependencies.

+    val appDependencies = Seq(
+      "play-aws" % "play-aws_2.9.1" % "0.1"
+    )

 ## DynamoDB

-To configure the DynamoDB module you must add your aws access and secret keys to your application.conf file.
+To use DynamoDB you must add your aws access and secret keys to your application.conf file.

 	// mandatory
     dynamodb.accesskey="awsAccessKey"